27 Traditional Purim Food Ideas for 2026

 10. Sambusak

 This Purim, get inspired by the Middle Eastern Jewish community and indulge in a popular Sephardic snack.
-Sambusaks fall in the same family as samosas, empanadas and bourekas.
-These crescent-shaped, fried (or not) pastries have been part of the culinary lexicon since the 1300s.
-Sambusaks are usually filled with spiced meats or lentils.
+Sambusaks are pastry turnovers which fall into the same family as samosas, empanadas and bourekas.

-If your Purim food choices call for a vegetarian menu, the classic cheese-filled sambusak will surely be a crowd-pleaser.
+If your Purim food choices call for a vegetarian menu, classic cheese-filled sambusak will surely be a crowd-pleaser.
 Made with feta and fresh parsley, the creamy, tangy interior perfectly matches the crunchy exterior.

 Join a Live Online Cooking Class Today